Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Verification of neural scaling laws for input-state-output data

-Similar behavior can be noticed in Figure~\ref{fig:data-nmae-aff-spring} that shows the data-$\operatorname{nMAE}$ NSL for the input-affine architecture on the spring dataset which is given by the formula However, compared to Figure~\ref{fig:data-nmae-uns-motor}, we can see that there are relatively many outliers at around $d = 10\, \mathrm{s}$.
-This means that the NSL becomes ambiguous since it is not immediately clear whether these outliers actually represent a break in the NSL.
-Hence the performance for $d \ge 32\, \mathrm{s}$ is difficult to predict from experiments with less data, which contrasts with the observations made for the compute NSLs in Section~\ref{sec:compute} and the observations made for the unstructured architecture applied to the motor system shown in Figure~\ref{fig:data-nmae-uns-motor}.
+Similar behavior can be noticed in Figure~\ref{fig:data-nmae-aff-spring} that shows the data-$\operatorname{nMAE}$ NSL for the input-affine architecture on the spring dataset which is given by the formula { }However, compared to Figure~\ref{fig:data-nmae-uns-motor}, we can see that there {is a break approximately at the relatively high dataset size $n_\ell = 10^4$.} {This means that it is not possible to predict the performance achievable with more than $10^4$ data points solely from experiments with less than $10^4$ data points.} {This} contrasts with the observations made for the compute NSLs in Section~\ref{sec:compute} and the observations made for the unstructured architecture applied to the motor system shown in Figure~\ref{fig:data-nmae-uns-motor}.
 By inspecting Figures~\ref{fig:data-nmae}~and~\ref{fig:data-nmse}, we can moreover see that data NSLs look very similar for the different identification architectures considered given a fixed dataset which means that they generalize well.
-We also point out that the structured port-Hamiltonian architecture performs as good, even better in the case of the motor system, than the two less structured architectures considered; see Figures~\ref{fig:data-nmae}~and~\ref{fig:data-nmse}.

 We conclude that data NSLs can be used to predict the error of a model at a given amount of data.
-However, these data NSLs can suffer from the issue that it is not always clear whether points with relatively high performance should be considered as outliers or whether they actually represent an extra break in the NSL.
-This phenomenon can also be seen in Figures~\ref{fig:data-nmae}~and~\ref{fig:data-nmse}, for example for the $\mathrm{nMSE}$-metric on the ball system.
+However, these data NSLs can suffer from the issue that {breaks can occur at relatively large dataset sizes.
+This means that while there is a good chance that the extrapolation of the NSL yields an accurate estimate of the data needed to achieve a given desired performance, there is no guarantee.} This phenomenon can also be seen in Figures~\ref{fig:data-nmae}~and~\ref{fig:data-nmse}, for example for the $\mathrm{nMSE}$-metric on the ball system.